rayg1234/pytlib/README.md

 Try adjusting some parameters in the configuration.
 For example you can switch to training on the gpu by simply setting `cuda=true` inside the `TrainConfiguration` initializer line.

+To run all tests to verify code...
+`bash run_tests.sh`

 More helpful instructions to come ...

 *After upgrading to pytorch 1.0, CPU training seems to be busted.
 Will only run right now if you have a GPU